The next day Edward called. I was pleased. He wanted to see me again. I told him he was crazy.

 While we talked, I lingered the conversation with enticing, coy responses.
 He whispered he kept thinking of me, said again I was beautiful.
 I loved it and wanted him to say it again and again.
 It wasn’t until the kids got out of school that I set the phone in its saddle.

-He called daily thereafter, shortly afternoon.
-I knew it was him when the noontime phone rang.
-Soon, I sat by the phone awaiting its ring.
-The few times it didn’t, I was disappointed to distraction.
-When it did ring, we talked about everything.
-I revealed things I’d never told others except for my one close friend, Julie.
-When we talked, I often learned things about myself.
-A few times I attempted to not pick up the receiver but after a couple of extra rings, my hand jerked, grasped it and vaulted it to my ear.
-I attempted to suppress the excitement of my hello, unsuccessfully.
-Relieved at the sound of his voice, I awoke, greedy for the rapture of his resonant voice, happy to be alive.
+He called daily thereafter, shortly after noon.
+Soon, by eleven-thirty, I sat by the phone awaiting its ring.
+The few times it didn’t ring, I was disappointed to distraction.
+Occasionally I attempted to not pick up the receiver but after a couple of extra rings, my hand jerked, grasped it and vaulted it to my ear, my attempts to suppress the excitement of my hello, unsuccessfully.
+At the sound of his voice, I awoke, greedy for the rapture of his resonant voice, happy to be alive.

 I learned he was unmarried, three years older, graduated from the University of Michigan, consumed novels, owned a Porsche, was interning at Stanford Hospital and worked twelve hours, six nights a week.